- Why choose Western Sydney University?

 This is not a compulsory workshop, however it is highly recommended, especially if you are new to the Australian learning environment.

-Who can I speak to for advice about my visa or working in Australia during my course and after my course?
+Who can I speak to for advice about my visa or working in Australia during my program and after my program?